Things to do in Aswan

 Temples at Abu Simbel, Egypt

 I won’t go into all the details now because you may know some of it already and I’ve written about the history of Abu Simbel previously anyway.
-But both the international cooperation and engineering effort to move it are quite remarkable.
+But both the international cooperation and engineering efforts to move it are quite remarkable.

 Abu Simbel is, in my opinion, a must-see sight in Egypt and using Aswan as a base to visit it makes the most sense.